viebel/blog.klipse.tech/_posts/2016-08-07-almost-y-combinator-clojure.md

 On the other hand, `factorial-gen` is not the `factorial` function.

-But the interesting thing is that if we pass `factorial` to `factorial-gen` it return the `factorial` function:
+But the interesting thing is that if we pass `factorial` to `factorial-gen` it returns the `factorial` function:

 ~~~klipse
 ((factorial-gen factorial)